Թϱ

 For this Թϱ grad from Sri Lanka, giving up was never an option

-Rashmi de Silva Wijeyeratne spent three years pursing an illegitimate degree in Sri Lanka, before starting over at Թϱ Scarborough
+Rashmi de Silva Wijeyeratne spent three years pursuing an illegitimate degree in Sri Lanka, before starting over at Թϱ Scarborough

 ""